-With the end of 2018 rapidly approaching, now is the perfect time to deck the halls with seasonal lighting and dive head-first into the Christmas spirit.
+With the end of 2019 fast approaching, now is the perfect time to deck the halls with seasonal lighting and dive head-first into the Christmas spirit.
 At LightCo, we’ve put together few tips and guidelines to illuminate the issue and make light work of keeping you and your family safe this festive season.

 Do Put Safety First

 - First and foremost, it is imperative that you only use outdoor lighting that has been designed specifically for exterior use.
 Always test your lights before hanging them, as lights can often burn out in storage.
 Burned-out lights can drain power from the whole string and will dim all the other bulbs; that’s how you will know if any of them need to be replaced.

 - When hanging the lights, remember to avoid hanging them near metal surfaces that may overheat and pose a fire hazard, and be mindful of materials that could melt, such as loose wires or plastic fittings.